STr3AK1337/Golden-Years/README.md

 # Grade 12 Comp Sci App
- A sample mobile application created as the culminating project for grade 12 computer science
+ My very scuffed sample mobile application created as the culminating project for ICS4U.
+Created using Python and Kivy framework.